 How to Make a Filtered Face Mask

 I previously shared a basic fabric face mask with you but came across a pattern for a face mask that has a space for a filter and a nose wire for more security and thought to share that with you as well.
 This mask was not designed by me but an unknown designer and seems to offer more protection for the user if a filter of some kind can be placed in the pouch.
-A reader suggested that a hepafilter vacuum bag can be cut up to use as a filter in this mask.
 The wire helps to pinch the nose tight.
 This mask is not quite as simple to make as my previous mask but still only requires the ability to sew a straight line.
 Just follow the step-by-step tutorial or the attached video to learn how to make this mask and donate, donate, donate!!!

 What you will Need: How to Make a Filtered Face Mask

 - 15″ x 7 1/2″ piece of fabric

 - 6 1/2″ piece of twist tie or other wire

 - 19 1/2″ Piece of elastic or piece of ribbon or upcycled T-shirt

 Step 1: Cut out your Fabrics

 Cut out your fabric to the recommended sizes

 Serge, use overlock or zig zag stitch on your sewing machine or pink the short sides of your fabrics.